humanmade/altis-security/docs/limit-login-attempts.md

 						"cookies": 1,              // Also limit malformed/forged cookies?
 						"lockout_notify": "log",   // Notify on lockout.
 Values: '', 'log', 'email', 'log,email'.
 						"notify_email_after": 4,   // If notify by email, do so after this number of lockouts.
-						"lockout_method": "ip"     // Method to use for lockout.
+						"lockout_method": "ip",    // Method to use for lockout.
+						"whitelisted_ips": [],     // Array of IP addresses to whitelist.
 					}
 				}
 			}